 Read the note after the instructions about the importance of pressing tofu.

-- 1 pound extra-firm tofu (pressed and cut into 1-inch cubes)
+1 pound tofu, extra-firm, pressed, cut into 1-inch cubes

 Prepare the Pesto Sauce

-- Store pesto in a covered dish in the refrigerator until ready to use.
-Any leftover pesto will keep for 2 to 3 days stored in an air-tight container in the refrigerator.
+Store pesto in a covered dish in the refrigerator until ready to use.
+Any leftover pesto will keep for two to three days stored in an airtight container in the refrigerator.